tkw1536/ggman/README.md

 However this does not affect existing repositories.

 To find repositories with an old branch, the `ggman find-branch` command can be used.
 It takes a single argument (a branch name), and finds all repositories that contain a branch with the given name.

+### 'ggman find-file'

+Sometimes it is useful to find specific files inside repository directories.
+This can be used to e.g. detect repositories of a specific language.

+For this purpose the `ggman find-file` command can be used.
+It takes a single argument (a file name), and finds all repository directories that contain a file with the given path.
+For example, use `ggman find-file package.json` to find all repositories with a `package.json`.

 ### 'ggman sweep'